How does Noam Chomsky always slaughter his opponents in debates?

 What?
 Are you talking about the way he lies himself into corners, and then throws tantrums and walks out fo the debates when he gets called on it?
 Or did you mean how he attempts to revise words and history to suit his needs?

 Funny, I didn't find him convincing & found his opponents much more effective.

 Maybe because I'm not a die hard fan of nonsense views on politics & false arguments.

 Angel put it well & it's a well known fact in arguing --- if you aren't trying for real truth, & only aiming to "win" & make others look foolish, you can appear more effective.
 Truth & taking total views into account & aiming for solutions, can be a real obstical in an argument.

 Pay close attention to dictators who were voted in originally... it's very much their style (this aim to win, ignore the truth).

 It's always easy to "put holes" in arguments... it's much harder to have real ideas & solutions.
 That's why it's a different game to campaign for office, than to run the office.
-It's why Chomsky manipulates well, but anyone skilled or intelligent is quickly put off by his arguments... unless they have an axe to grind with Israel or whatever & don't fact check or care about reality.
+It's why Chomsky manipulates well, but anyone skilled or intelligent is quickly put off by his arguments... until they have an axe to grind with Israel & don't fact check or care about reality.

 I noticed that..pulled a lingistic book in the bookstore & every reference was to a prior paper of his own.
 Not an original idea in there (which would require real facts from other people's databases to put something together.)

 evidently it has something to do with an underhanded and sneaky approach of facts and irrefutable information.